2026 IPREM: €600/month · €7,200/year (14 payments)

 The NLV has one of the strictest health insurance requirements of any Spanish visa category.
 You must hold a private health insurance policy that meets all of the following criteria:

-• Full coverage — including hospitalization, specialist care, emergency treatment, and repatriation
+• Full coverage — hospitalization, specialist care, emergency treatment, and repatriation

-• No copays (sin copagos) — the policy must provide direct access without out-of-pocket costs at the point of care
+• No copays (sin copagos) — direct access without out-of-pocket costs at point of care

 International travel insurance, short-term policies, and policies from non-Spanish insurers are routinely rejected.
 Budget approximately €100-€250 per month per person depending on your age and health profile.
 For applicants over 65, premiums rise significantly — expect €200-€400 per month.